VictorTeixeiraS/projects/projects/link-analyzer/3-normalize_urls/readme.md

 ## Write some tests

 Write a few tests!
 Remember, this function should take a single URL (string) and return the normalized version of the URL as a string.
-This will help us later on detect whether two different URLs are actually the same *web page*, which is all our users care about.
+This will help us later to detect whether two different URLs are the same *web page*, which is all our users care about.

 Try to test all the [edge-cases](https://en.wikipedia.org/wiki/Edge_case) you can think of.